getzep/zep-python/README.md

 **Raises**

-- UnexpectedResponseError: If the API response format is unexpected.
+- `UnexpectedResponseError`: If the API response format is unexpected.

 ```python
 message = Message(role="user", content="who was the first man to go to space?")